Clinical Trials: Everything Cancer Patients Should Know

 Heather M., Epithelial Ovarian Cancer, Stage 2

-Treatment: Surgery (total hysterectomy), chemo (Taxol once a week for 18 week, Carboplatin every 3 weeks), concurrent clinical trial (Avastin) every 3 weeks
+Treatments: Surgery (total hysterectomy), chemotherapy (Taxol once a week for 18 week, carboplatin every 3 weeks), concurrent clinical trial (Avastin) every 3 weeks

 Sarcoma